karel-brinda/Phylign/readme.md

 * `make clean`      Clean intermediate search files
 * `make cleanall`   Clean all generated and downloaded file

-### Running on a cluster

-Running on a cluster is much faster as the jobs produced by this pipeline are quite light and usually start running as soon as they are scheduled.

-#### LSF

-1. Test if the pipeline is working on a LSF cluster: `make cluster_lsf_test`;
-2. Configure you queries and run the full pipeline: `make cluster_lsf`;

 ## Files and outputs